Keyami/KeyRandomTP/README.md

 Things that work:
 - Randomly Teleporting
-- Configure min and max X and Y values.
+- Configure min and max X and Z values.
 - Fixed suffocating in a wall sometimes.
 - You can't be TP-ed onto ice, snow, water, or air.